bp4mc2/bp4mc2-graphql/README.md

 }
 ```

-As the GraphQL specification doesn't forbid the use of this Link header, a response that complies to the GraphQL specification might include such a Link header.
+As the GraphQL specification doesn't disallow the use of this Link header, a response that complies to the GraphQL specification might include such a Link header.
 For a knowledge graph GraphQL endpoint, this header MUST be included when an `application/json` response is requested.

 When an `application/ld+json` response is requested, the context should be part of the response body.
 Mark that this extends the current implementation of GraphQL, that only described a `data` and `errors` root element.
 It doesn't disallow other root elements, so this extension is still complies to the [GraphQL specification for responses](https://graphql.github.io/graphql-spec/June2018/#sec-Response):